 Apart from the level of care, how long one spends in treatment is an important consideration as well because different insurers cover expenses during certain time lengths.
 People who are in severe addiction and need long-term care are advised to spend at least 90 days, or three months, as recommended by the National Institute on Drug Abuse (NIDA).
 A longer stay in treatment increases the chances of having lasting positive results.

 Even if it requires paying for rehab costs that are outside of what the UnitedHealth Group plan covers, it’s critical that the treatment received helps recovering users get the care they need that boosts their chances of achieving sobriety and avoiding relapse.

 Each private health insurance provider has its own approach to rehab coverage, if it offers it, so the best thing to do is to call UnitedHealth Group toll-free at 866-414-1959 to get information that is current and relevant to your situation.
 It also is better to do this before you call different centers to find out if they accept UnitedHealth Group’s insurance.
 In general, though, health insurance companies take several factors into consideration when evaluating whether a potential substance abuse treatment center meets its criteria for coverage.
+Among them are:

 It possible that your substance abuse treatment benefits may not cover certain treatment expenses, which means you or your loved one will have to find another financial arrangement to get those covered.
 Even if the insurer partially covers your costs, it is important to still pursue your treatment plans because most facilities are flexible and willing to work with clients.
 There are payment plans available and other programs that can help people in recovery get the help that they need.